UoA-eResearch/python_intro_tutorial/_episodes/13-looping-data-sets.md

 *   Use a more specific pattern in the exercises to exclude the whole data set.
 *   But note that the minimum of the entire data set is also the minimum of one of the data sets, which is a nice check on correctness.

+> ## .callout
+>
+> For more information on working with and plotting datasets see [this extended tutorial](http://nsoontie.github.io/2015-03-05-ubc/novice/python/Pandas-Lesson.html)

+{: .callout}

 > ## Determining Matches
 >